 - Nonfunctional blower: A bad motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Service Experts Heating & Air Conditioning to repair the trouble.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Service Experts Heating & Air Conditioning to repair the trouble.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re certain we can get things operating again quickly.
 Contact us at 901-235-1196 to book air conditioning repair in Memphis with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.